Now candidate profiles are out, it's time to do your research

 Management programme: | Site-led |

-Tradescantia, also known as wandering willie, forms dense mats that smother the ground in lightly to deeply shaded areas and prevent native seedlings from growing.
+Tradescantia, also known as Wandering Willie, forms dense mats that smother the ground in lightly to deeply shaded areas and prevents native seedlings from growing.
 It can survive thick shade, lots of damage and grazing, wet soil types, and high and low temperatures, but not frost or drought conditions.

-It can be spread through stem fragments, either naturally by water movements or by livestock or humans through soil movement, dumped vegetation, or machinery.
+It can be spread through stem fragments, either naturally by water movement or by livestock or humans through soil movement, dumped vegetation, or machinery.

 Tradescantia can be easily identified by its three-petalled flowers in summer (December-January).

 To prevent or improve on damage to indigenous ecosystems, tradescantia is in the site-led programme of the Otago Regional Pest Management Plan (2019-2029).
-The Dunedin site-led areas include West Harbour — Mt Cargill, Quarantine and Goat Islands — and Otago Peninsula.
+The Dunedin site-led areas include West Harbour — Mt Cargill and Quarantine and Goat islands — and Otago Peninsula.
 There are no specific rules associated with site-led pest plants in the plan.

 ORC will take a lead role in supporting the goals of community groups and agencies in site-led areas in relation to tradescantia.
 This may be through advice, education, funding, service delivery or requiring other landowners undertake control when needed.